AndreaDonati/guerrabot-sondrio/README.md

 The simulation runs by events, each event can be thought of as a day.
 On day one, the initial configuration is given: all the villages are under control of themselves.
 Then, every day, a battle between two randomly-selected adjacent villages is simulated, deciding the winner of the battle with a probability based on the number of villages the battlers have conquered in the previous days.
 When a village wins, it takes control of the loosing village and of all its conquered ones.
 The simulation ends when a village has conquered all the province of Sondrio

-It is generated (by the means of a few Python scripts) as GeoJSON files, which contain
+The simulation is generated (by the means of a few Python scripts) as GeoJSON files, which contain the state of the province each day together with a string identifying what happens on each day, e.g. "Chiuro ATTACCA Ponte in Valtellina.
+Chiuro VINCE" that means that the two villages Chiuro and Ponte in Valtellina battle and Chiuro comes out as winner taking over the Ponte in Valtellina territories.

 ## Current State of the Project

+The website is far to be finished and complete, various features of visualization are missing or lacking consistency between web and mobile version.
+However, I think this is a good mockup of what I want the final product to be when it is complete.